BullyWiiPlaza/tcpgecko-codetypes-documentation/README.md

 # TCP Gecko Codetypes Documentation

-This is a codetypes documentation website for CosmoCortney's Nintendo Wii U cafe codetypes codehandler.
-The code handler is implemented in the `TCP Gecko Installer`.
+This is a codetypes documentation website for [CosmoCortney's Nintendo Wii U cafe codetypes codehandler](https://github.com/CosmoCortney/PPC-Cheat-Code-Handler).
+The code handler is implemented and usable via the [`TCP Gecko Installer`](https://github.com/BullyWiiPlaza/tcpgecko).

 Cafe codes can be developed and applied with [`JGecko U`](https://github.com/BullyWiiPlaza/JGeckoU).

 ## Contributing

-You are encouraged to submit improvements or additions to the codetypes documentation by sending a pull request.
+You are encouraged to submit improvements or additions to the codetypes documentation website by sending a pull request.
 Opening an issue if you cannot make the improvement/change yourself is okay, too.

 ## Hosting